 Pet DNA company sends back dog breed results from human sample a second time

-BOSTON - Have you ever wondered how accurate those dog breed tests are?
-The WBZ I-Team put them to the test, and it wasn't the first time some very surprising results came back.
+BOSTON - Have you ever wondered how accurate those pet DNA tests are?
+The WBZ I-Team put dog breed tests to the test, and it wasn't the first time some very surprising results came back.

 "I personally do have concerns about the fact that, from a consumer standpoint, you don't always know what you're getting when you work with those companies," said Elinor Karlsson, who's a geneticist with the Broad Institute and UMass Chan Medical School.
 "There's not a lot of rules in this space."